HS-Prakhar/Python_Assignments/README.md

 # Python_Assignments
 All the assignments are here!
-Assignment 1 done & submitted here in the file -> Task 1-4.ipynb.
+Assignment 1 done & submitted till now in the file -> Task 1-4.ipynb.
 Use jupyter notebook to see & execute the code.
 Thank You!